1: Basic Idea

 - Any individual who has played for one Clan (team) during a Season may not play for another Clan (team) during the same Season.

 - The Player-List is to be submitted at the beginning of the Season.
 Changes can be made at any time; however, new players can only play after a waiting period of seven days, starting from the day they are added to the Player-List.
-The same applies with name changes.
 The eligibility of a Player can be checked in the Player-List.

 - If a Clan signs up multiple Teams, the full roster of each Team must be submitted with the Clan's application at the beginning of each Season.

-- All players must play in ESO, Voobly, and IP games with the exact name indicated in the Player-List.
-If a player has separate ESO and Voobly accounts and the names are not identical, both account names must be listed in the Clan roster.
-Even a misspelling or missing underscore can result in an administrative action, depending on the circumstances of the infraction.
-If, when asked, a clan refuses to swap out an ineligible player, and the games are not played as a result, that clan will receive a Miss (see below, Rule 9.2).
+- All players must play in Voobly and IP games under their Main Nickname, indicated in the Player-List.
+If, when asked, a Clan refuses to swap out an ineligible player, and the games are not played as a result, that Clan will receive a Miss (see below, Rule 10.2).

 - "Smurfing", in any form, will not be tolerated.
 Players are required to use their own nicknames.
 Using "borrowed" nicknames (even if they are from the same clan) is not permitted.
 The League Staff reserves the right to exclude any individual from competing if we believe the intent of this rule has been violated.
 In addition, a Clan may be forced to forfeit any games in which a "smurf" nickname was used.

 - If a Clan is unsure of the identity of an opposing player, then that Clan should ask for the player's true identity or other nicknames.
 The opposing Clan must fully identify that player.
 If the opposing Clan incorrectly identifies the player in question, then it will be considered a smurfing incident.